paritytech/prdoc/README.md

 limited to a title, description and some labels.
 The description itself is often used to describe the change but not document it.

-The schema can be found here: [schema\_user.json](schema_user.json).
+The schema can be found here: [prdoc\_schema\_user](prdoc_schema_user).

 ## Install

     cargo install prdoc

-Alternatively, you may use a the container image:
+Alternatively, you may use a the container image if you prefer not installing anything on your system:

+    podman run --rm -it -v $PWD:/doc paritytech/prdoc --help

         ENGINE=podman
         DOC_PATH="$PWD/tests/data/some"